 "The thing that struck me most about the assessment centre for Jameson was the variety of the candidates.
 I had already done a few assessment centres before and they were full of people from a business background like myself.
 The Jameson assessment centre was a compete melting pot of people from different courses from Drama to Psychology, Physiotherapy to Languages and this really added to the overall experience as areas such as the group work task were that much more multi-dimensional.

 The day itself is a mix of nerves, excitement and tiredness all fueled by a lot of tea and coffee.
 On the day the first candidate I ran into was an old school friend who I’d lost touch with when we went to college.
-We both ended up getting the job and roomed together for the five weeks of training before flying off to market!"
+We both ended up getting the job and roomed together for the four weeks of training before flying off to market!"

 Tendai O'Connor, Jameson Brand Ambassador in Mozambique joined the programme is July 2016 and is a UCD graduate of Food and Agribusiness Management.
 Tendai has the following insights from assessment centre: